-If you use Chime Bank’s mobile app, you’re already one step ahead of the game.
+If you use Chime Bank’s payment app, you’re already one step ahead of the game.
 Yet, there are also other apps out there that can help you manage your money and save up for future financial goals.
 Whether your goals are to save for retirement or take a great vacation, these apps will help you stay on track and sock more money away into your bank account.
 Check them out:

 Is your car mainly a grocery-getter?
 Do you take public transportation to work?
 If so, you may be overpaying for your car insurance.

 That’s because traditional car insurance is typically paid for via monthly premiums that don’t factor in how much you actually drive.
 And if you don’t drive much, the per-mile cost of your insurance might be quite high.